There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 North American Racer with a yellow belt (Coluber constrictor flaviventris).

-Racer snakes are divided into various subspecies according to their color or geographic origin.
-They come in various colors, including pinkish-red, blue, green, or even black.
+Racer snakes are divided into various subspecies according to color or geographic origin.
+They come in various colors, including pinkish-red, blue, green, or black.

 The yellow-bellied racer (Coluber constrictor flaviventris) is the most frequent species in Wyoming.